Gaslighting at Work: Examples and Solutions

 Several features of professional environments make workplace gaslighting particularly difficult to name and respond to.

 Power asymmetry.
 Your manager has authority over your employment.
 Naming what's happening to their face, or reporting to HR, carries real professional risk.
-This risk is real and shouldn't be minimized.
+That risk is real and shouldn't be minimized.

 Professionalism norms.
-The workplace expectation of professional neutrality makes emotional responses to mistreatment less acceptable than they would be in personal contexts.
+The workplace expectation of neutral composure makes emotional responses to mistreatment less acceptable than in personal contexts.
 Showing distress can be used against you ("they're not managing the pressures of this role well").
 Staying calm allows the behavior to continue.

 Collective ambiguity.
-Colleagues who witness problematic behavior often don't name it — for the same risk reasons you're navigating.
-This creates a sense that maybe your perception is unique, when in fact multiple people may be having similar experiences.
+Colleagues who witness problematic behavior often don't name it, for the same risk reasons you're navigating.
+That can make your perception feel unique when multiple people may be having similar experiences.

 The documentation gap.
 Much of the behavior happens verbally, in meetings, or in one-on-one conversations that leave no record.